OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ## Configure the add-in

-1. In the following string, replace the placeholder “{tenant_ID}” with your Office 365 tenancy ID.
-If you didn't copy the tenancy ID when you registered the add-in with AAD, use one of the methods in [Find your Office 365 tenant ID](/onedrive/find-your-office-365-tenant-id) to obtain it.
+1. In the following string, replace the placeholder “{tenant_ID}” with your Office 365 tenant ID.
+Use one of the methods in [Find your Office 365 tenant ID](/onedrive/find-your-office-365-tenant-id) to obtain it.

     `https://login.microsoftonline.com/{tenant_ID}/v2.0`